mavryk-network/mavryk-protocol/src/bin_octogram/README.md

     useful to transfer information over one job to the subsequent ones.

   - Allow cross-agent requests thanks to a global scheme of URI.
-As of now, it is possible to prefix the name of an Octez node chosen by Tezt by the name of the agent which manages them.
-So for instance, if the agent `node' has spawn an Octez node whose assigned name is `node1', then `node://node1' can be used whenever a node’s endpoint is expected.
+As of now, it is possible to prefix the name of an Mavkit node chosen by Tezt by the name of the agent which manages them.
+So for instance, if the agent `node' has spawn an Mavkit node whose assigned name is `node1', then `node://node1' can be used whenever a node’s endpoint is expected.

 ## Syntax